Read time 5 minutes

 On running this command, you will receive a prompt, click OK to run the command.
 It will start repairing the Database.

-Also, once the repair process is complete, check the state of the database to ensure whether it is in a shutdown state or a clean state.
+Also, once the repair process is complete, check the state of the database once again to ensure whether it is now in a shutdown state or a clean state.

 Things to know before using Eseutil for Dirty Shutdown state

-If you cannot fix the issues using Eseutil, you will have to use third-party Exchange EDB Recovery software that can help you recover the data in every corruption situation.
+If you cannot fix the issues using Eseutil, you will have to use third-party Exchange EDB Recovery software that can help you recover the data in all situations of database corruption.
 Kernel for Exchange Server is one such utility that is very effective in recovering the Exchange database in any situation.
-It has multiple features and functionalities that make it capable of recovering data from highly corrupt Exchange databases.
+It offers a range of features and functionalities that makes it capable of recovering data from highly corrupt Exchange databases.

 Conclusion

-Fixing Exchange Dirty Shutdown state, especially when log files are missing, is a very complicated task.
+Fixing Exchange Dirty Shutdown state, especially when missing log files, is a very complicated task.
 Although Microsoft does provide Eseutil command-line utility to fix the issue, it isn’t helpful in every situation.
 In this article, we have discussed how you could fix the Exchange Dirty Shutdown state with Eseutil commands.
-Also, we have recommended Kernel for Exchange Server, which can be used when Eseutil fails to repair the database.
+We have also recommended Kernel for Exchange Server, which can be used when Eseutil fails to repair the database.